Getting a new connection

 Starting the connection process

+The next step is to open an account with an energy provider.
 To open an account, you need to:

 1. choose an energy company